 Stewardship Saturday at Thompson Island

-Join other park stewards to help us control non-native invasive plants and enhance native ecosystems and natural processes in the park!
+Come join other park stewards to help us control non-native invasive plants and enhance native ecosystems and natural processes in the park

-Come join park biologists and volunteer stewards for spooky Stewardship Saturday.
+Come join park biologists and volunteer stewards for a Stewardship Saturday at Thompson Island!
 Help us control non-native invasive plants and enhance native ecosystems and natural processes in the park.
 We will explore the local flora and fauna and discuss the ecology, natural history, and cultural significance of landscapes in the park as we work to understand and improve habitat for the native birds, bugs, trees, and flowers of the Boston Harbor Islands.

-Directions: Departure will be from EDIC pier.
+Directions: Departing from EDIC pier.
 The dock is a short walk from multiple public transit stops (namely the Silver line and the Red line, with bus routes nearby as well).
-There are also public paid parking garages nearby (for example, Marine Park Garage – Google Maps), and people occasionally find free street parking down Summer Street across the bridge.
+There are also public paid parking garages nearby and people occasionally find free street parking down Summer Street across the bridge.
+We will send more information about transit as the event approaches.
 We will be going to Thompson Island.

 What to bring: Please bring a lunch and reusable water bottles.
 Bring all your water for the day!
 Sunscreen and a hat are always recommended.
 Tools will be provided.

-Event will run rain or shine, however, may be cancelled due to severe weather.
+The event will run rain or shine, however, may be canceled due to severe weather.

-- Individuals will be required to complete a Clear to Go COVID survey prior to boarding the boat to the island.
-Do not attend if you have had recent exposure to a positive COVID case or if you are experiencing symptoms.
+- Do not attend if you have had recent exposure to a positive COVID case or if you are experiencing symptoms.

 *NOTE: Work consists of natural or cultural resource field stewardship.
-Potential hazards include transit by boat, the use of hand tools, carrying moderate weight, working in varied terrain, dense brush, thorns, poison ivy, and/or ticks.
-Tasks may include data collection, clearing vegetation, debris, and/or trash, consolidating cut material into bags or piles, carrying materials, planting, trail clearing and/or light maintenance.
+Tasks may include data collection, clearing vegetation, debris, and/or trash, consolidating cut material into bags or piles, carrying materials, planting, trail clearing, and/or light maintenance.
 Work may be conducted in extreme heat or cold.

 Program destination is subject to change based on field conditions.
-For questions please contact Laura Yates at (617)-455-9158 or email@example.com.
+For questions please call 617-913-5349 or call/ text email@example.com